 Then select the “Advanced Options” on the following screen.

-Each photo will require different setting so you will have to play with the flowing steps to get the image to you preferences.
+Each photo will require a different setting so you will have to play with the flowing steps to get the image to your preferences.

 The next step is to “erase” part of the image.
 Use the “erase” wand in the upper left corner.